Art, Museums

 Paul Guillaume (far left in photo) and Modigliani (right)

-Entitled “Modigliani: A Painter and His Dealer,” this show explores the friendship between the artist and Paul Guillaume, as well as their mutual interest in fine art from Africa.
+Entitled “Modigliani: A Painter and His Dealer,” this show explored the friendship between the artist and Paul Guillaume, as well as their mutual interest in fine art from Africa.
 Many painters from the School of Paris, including the most modern artists such as Matisse and Picasso, would visit the Ethnographic Museum of Trocadéro (pictured below, beyond the Eiffel Tower) to gain inspiration from African art.

 Ethnographic Museum of Trocadéro, Paris, where artists discovered art from Africa {1878 — 1935}